sstrohkorb/olin_course_prediction/README.md

 After running olin_course_prediction.py, there will be 2 files in the /results directory:

-  - test_data.xls: the course enrollment predictions for the 5 models we're considering to predict course enrollment with one sheet per course
+  - test_data.xls: the course enrollment predictions for the 5 models (discussed below) we're considering to predict course enrollment with one sheet per course

   - model_comparison.xls: one sheet with the cumulative error of each model compared with the acutal past enrollment of those courses (for the semesters with pre-registration data).

+## 5 Models

+To gauge how effective our predictions are, we run through the predictions for 5 different models, each having different amounts of feature input data:

+  - Baseline Predicted Enrollment: No features, trains on past enrollment trends

+  - Gender Feature Enrollment: the baseline predicted enrollment model with the addition of the gender of the sudent added to the feature data

+  - Prereg Predicted Enrollment: the gender feature enrollment model with the addition of pre-registration data to the feature data

+  - Course History Predicted Enrollment: the gender feature enrollment model with the addition of feature data values (boolean) for every course at Olin as well as the major of the student

+  - Prereg + Course History Predicted Enrollment: the combination of all of our predictive strategies; this model *should* be the most effective at predicting course enrollment

+Additionally, we compare each of these models' predicted enrollment with the actual enrollment and the pre-registration survey predicted enrollment.

 # Predictive Model